The flagship cause is the BIG WAR against Cancer and its related Diseases.

-The BIG WAR is aimed at taking holistic preventive health care to the grassroots through the use of Mobile Cancer Centres (MCC).
+The BIG WAR is aimed at taking wholistic preventive healthcare to the grassroots through the use of Mobile Cancer Centres (MCC).

 WHY WAS CANCER CHOSEN AS THE FIRST FOCAL CAUSE OF THE CECP?

 The CECP is concerned with all aspects of societal well-being including health.
 The choice of cancer as the flagship cause for the CECP initiative is strategic given the fact that cancer is not just a health issue.

 Cancer affects every ramification of life and should be a major concern to the private sector, since it has cut short the lives and careers of many gifted and talented professionals.
 Cancer is a catastrophic illness.

 A catastrophic illness is any disease that takes away more than 30% of the income of the family.
 Therefore tackling the problem of cancer indirectly, solves other related problems like children dropping out of school, poverty e.t.c.

 THE NEED FOR THE BIG WAR (THE CASE AGAINST CANCER)

 1. CANCER —A LEADING CAUSE OF DEATH OF MANKIND

 • Non-Communicable Diseases (NCDs) are now responsible for over 70% of global deaths each year, with cancer being a leading cause of death and the single most important barrier to increasing life expectancy in every country of the world in the 21stcentury.

 • One out of every three persons will be diagnosed with cancer in their lifetime